 Nontraditional Students: Who Are They and What Do They Need?Written by Dr. Kris MacDonald, reviewed by EducationCorner.com Team

-Gazing out over a classroom full of college students, professors are no longer looking at a room filled entirely with 18-year-old students, who are fresh out of high school, excited to learn, and excite to be living on their own for the first time in the campus dorms.
-Instead, are now mixed with older students who went directly into the workforce after high school, who are working and raising families.
+Gazing out over a classroom full of college students, professors are no longer looking at a room filled entirely with 18-year-old students, who are fresh out of high school, excited to learn, and excited to be living on their own for the first time in the campus dorms.
+Instead, they are now mixed with older students who went directly into the workforce after high school, who are working and raising families.
 They are looking for a career instead of jobs and want to find better ways to support their families.
 Two-year-colleges like community colleges and for-profit colleges attract the highest number of these students because they are able to obtain a degree and new career quickly and with flexibility.
 Students meeting these characteristics and others are called nontraditional students, or adult learners, and have far different educational needs than a traditional 18-year-old student does.

 What Makes a Student Nontraditional